What Is A Petrol Engine, Its Application, Parts and How it Works?

 6. Camshaft

-This internal combustion petrol engine component is a shaft containing a cam fitted on it.
+This component of the internal combustion petrol engine is a shaft containing a cam fitted on it.
 Its function is to control the valves directly by sitting over them or through the rocker arm and pushrod mechanism.

 The valve timing is determined by the size of the camshaft.
 That is, the opening and closing of valves are governed by the camshaft, which is mounted on the crankshaft either directly through a reduction gear or indirectly through a pulley and a timing belt.

-A pushrod and tappet mechanism, along with the rocker arms, were necessary for the camshaft’s gear-driven coupling to the crank.
-The camshaft is commonly made of chilled iron castings and billet steel used in making high-quality ones.
+A pushrod and tappet mechanism, along with the rocker arms, was necessary for the camshaft’s gear-driven coupling to the crank.
+Chilled iron castings and billet steel, used to make high-quality ones, commonly form the camshaft.

 The purpose of the chilled iron is to offer greater wear resistance and surface hardness.